alberto-lazari/masters-thesis/chapters/permission-model.typ

 == Runtime Permissions
 By involving an interaction with the user,
 _runtime permissions_ are the most complex type in the Android permission model.
-These permissions require that prompts be designed to be quick and simple, understand user intentions, and be accessible to the general user to understand them.
+These permissions require that prompts be designed to be quick and simple, understand user intentions, and be accessible to a general user to understand them.
-This has lead to many updates and changes over time, aimed at simplifying the user experience or enhancing the security.
+This complexity has led to multiple updates and adjustments throughout different Android versions, with changes made at various levels of the permission system to simplify the user experience and improve security.

 === Permission Dialog
 The permission dialog is the primary interface through which users interact with Android's runtime permissions, and is presented every time apps request an unset permission.
 To keep interactions simple, the dialog hides complex permission logic mechanisms by condensing it into just two or three buttons, balancing user control with simplicity of understanding.
-Most of the times, the buttons are:
+Most of the times, the buttons are as shown in @dialog_image:
-- Allow: it's usually the top button and permanently grants the permission, marking it as a fixed setting that remains unless the user actively changes it.
+- Allow/While using the app: it's usually the top button and permanently grants the permission for foreground access, marking it as a fixed setting that remains unless the user actively changes it.

 - Don't allow: it's the button at the bottom of the dialog and rejects the permission request,